If you have any further enquiries, please email Mr Martin Boyle, Head of Classics, at email@example.com

 The final year of the course covers the 'Aeneid', exploring the origins of the Romans from the ashes of the Trojan War.
 Greek Religion is also studied, providing an insight into the beliefs, mythology and religious practices of Antiquity.

 An analytical approach to learning and sources is helpful, as is a strong essay writing technique.
 However, these skills will be developed throughout the course with plenty of practice and examination questions.

 What can an A Level in Classics lead to?

-Classics is extremely versatile and a highly respected A Level, with many of the top universities offering it as a degree level course.
+Classics is extremely versatile and a highly respected A-Level, with the top universities offering it as a degree level course.
 It will also aid applications to study Law, Politics, International Relations, English, History, Geography, Art and a number of other academic subjects.
-Classics will provide you with plenty of transferable skills that can be transferred into a number of different disciplines and career paths.
+Classics will provide you with plenty of transferable skills that can be applied into a number of different disciplines and career paths.